-The World History Center is hosting a Spring Lunch Series on Global Indigeneity.
-The purpose of this Lunch Series is to explore some of the many potential connections between World History and Indigenous Studies, two fields that both focus on the worlds that people make outside the framework of the nation-state.
-The first lunch will feature WHC faculty and invited guests participating in a roundtable discussion to frame conceptual questions.
-This is followed by three sessions hosted by scholars in the field presenting their work (full schedule below).
+The World History Center hosted a Spring Lunch Series on Global Indigeneity.
+The purpose of this Lunch Series was to explore some of the many potential connections between World History and Indigenous Studies, two fields that both focus on the worlds that people make outside the framework of the nation-state.
+The first lunch featured WHC faculty and invited guests participating in a roundtable discussion to frame conceptual questions.
+This was followed by three sessions hosted by scholars in the field presenting their work (full schedule below).

 - Tuesday, February 12th – Global Indigeneity Series Kick-Off